Baby, its cold outside!! Well, we can’t think anything better tonight than this...

 Ribollita is Italy’s version to their Greek neighbors’ winter warmer, Fasolada.
 If you follow GypsyPlate, you already know our BIG hit Fasolada recipe, which we love to pieces.
 It’s another simple, humble bean soup that’s so, so delicious and so comforting.

-What is Ribollia
+What is Ribollia?

 Ribollita, pronounced ree-bohl-LEE-tah, is a classic, robust peasant Tuscan dish that makes the most of two of the humblest ingredients – beans and leftover bread.

 Ribollita means “reboiled” in Italian, since it originates from reheating a soup prepared in advance a second time, or even a few times, and adding bread to stretch it longer for a few days.
-So you eat the bean soup the first day, then layer bread in the leftovers and eat the bulked up soup for the next few days, reheating it as you go.

-Another tale relates ribollita to Catholic tradition.
-As early as the Middle Ages, books mention a soup prepared on Friday in the kitchens of poor families.
 In the Catholic tradition, Friday was a day of penance and Catholics were asked to refrain from eating meat, as well as any food that was considered ‘rich’, like lard, or even dairy products.
 Ingredients that were ok to use included bread, vegetables, wild herbs, legumes, pasta or polenta.
 The soup prepared with these ingredients can be considered an ancestor of today’s ribollita.

 Historically, stale bread was crumbled and mixed into the soup to turn it nearly into a porridge.
 Some Italians say this “soup” should be thick enough to eat with a fork.
 But of course, that’s not always the case from family to family.